-Orange candy coating disguises fresh strawberries as carrots in the garden.
+Orange candy coating disguises fresh strawberries as carrots in the garden for a fun sweat treat for kids in spring or Easter.
 They are nestled in chocolate pudding and Oreo crumbs to resemble dirt in a garden.

 You probably already have everything in your pantry to make these right now and fresh strawberries are super cheap right now because they are at peak season.

 - Starting with orange candy melts.
 You can also use orange food coloring and white chocolate.

 - Microwaving the candy coating instead of using a double boiler

 - Oreo baking crumbs can be purchased to avoid crushing in a food processor.
 Personally, I usually have at least the 10 cookies in my pantry. lol

 - Make chocolate pudding using a box of instant pudding, individual size snack puddings, or a container of Kozy Shack prepared chocolate pudding in the refrigerator section next to Jello cups

 How to make Orange Chocolate Covered Strawberries

 You hardly need a recipe for these fun faux dessert carrots but I've written a printable recipe if you scroll down.

 - I crushed 10 Oreo cookies in the food processor